exerinity/voxity.electron/README.md

 # Why?
 ## - It can get picked up by [Music Presence for Discord](https://musicpresence.app) and show what you're listening to on Discord

+(on Windows and Linux)

 ![](https://i.exerinity.com/Discord_20260222_195847.png)
-## - It has an application menu, giving you faster (debatably) access to some things
+## - It has an application menu, giving you faster access to some things
 ![](https://i.exerinity.com/Voxity_20260222_200013.gif)
 ## - This build enables better now playing display (like Media Session) on both Windows and Linux\*
 ![](https://i.exerinity.com/Voxity_20260222_200115.png)